Moving

 NOTICE OF PUBLIC COMMENT HEARING

-A public comment hearing in the above-entitled matter is scheduled for April 8, 2025 at 7 p.m. at the Legacy Hall at the Sykesville Volunteer Fire Department at 6680 Sykesville Road in Sykesville MD 21784, as well as via virtual platform, concerning Chaberton Solar Sunshine LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.
+A public comment hearing in the above-entitled matter is scheduled for June 5, 2025, at 7 p.m. via virtual platform, concerning Chaberton Solar Sunshine LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.

 The hearing will be live streamed, and members of the public can participate virtually.
-If you would like to participate virtually, please send an email to ps******@gm***.com by 12:00 Noon on April 7, 2025.
+If you would like to participate virtually, please send an email to psc.pulj@gmail.com by Wednesday, June 4, 2025.
 Otherwise, you may watch the public hearing on the Public Utility Law Judge (PULJ) Division’s YouTube Channel, https://bit.ly/2X6wLiP

-Written comments on the proposed Project may be submitted by April 14, 2025 electronically through the Commission’s Public Comment Dropbox, which can be accessed through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, William Donald Schaefer Tower, 6 St. Paul Street, 16th Floor, Baltimore, Maryland 21202.
+Written comments on the proposed Project may be submitted electronically through the Commission’s Public Comment Dropbox, which can be accessed through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, Maryland 21202.
 All comments must include reference to Case No. 9735

 APPLICATION FOR A CERTIFICATE OF